jwatson-CO-edu/SPARROW/README.md

 ```
 ### Modest Extensions
 ```
+[ ] Parser change: Allow for statements within a nested block to be EZ lists [ ] Change Closures to block implementation
 { } E: Source file too long?
     { } Yes: Split functions into separate categories and organize as a project { } No:  Are the functions at least arranged in a meaningful way?